spryker/code-sniffer/README.md

 You basically just add `- vendor/bin/console code:sniff:style` the the list.

-Please see the [Spryker Demoshop](https://github.com/spryker/demoshop) repository for details.
+Please see the [Spryker Suite](https://github.com/spryker-shop/suite) project repository for details.
 It is used there.

 ## Migration tips